 St. Benedict’s students interact with technology on a daily basis, whether a class is being presented with a Promethean Board, assignments are digital in nature or just checking email for announcements.
 All classrooms have Internet access and all academic areas are wireless accessible.
 Access to real-time data, such as while forecasting in Meteorology class, is a benefit of this.
-Addition technologies are also used in certain courses such as flight simulators in Journey of Flight, 3D printers in Engineering Fundamentals, and gel electrophoresis apparatus in Genetics.
+Additional technologies are also used in certain courses such as flight simulators in Journey of Flight, 3D printers in Engineering Fundamentals, and gel electrophoresis apparatus in Genetics.

 St. Benedict’s email and documents are hosted by Google.
 This gives us access to Google's whole suite of products including Gmail, Google Drive, Docs, and Classroom.
 Current students have access to their files and email in school, at home, and on the road.
 This allows for education to continue anywhere on and off the property.